saltwick/ENEE408i/src/chat_room/README.md

+#Chat Room Code

-client_multithread.py is the original code we used to create the class so keep that
+'client_multithread.py' is the original code we used to create the class

 Client.py is the right one I think